Male infertility: Causes

 Factors relating to male infertility include:

 Immune infertility

-Antisperm antibodies (ASA) have been considered as infertility cause in around 10–30% of infertile couples.
+Antisperm antibodies (ASA) have been considered as the cause of infertility in around 10–30% of infertile couples.
 ASA production are directed against surface antigens on sperm, which can interfere with sperm motility and transport through the female reproductive tract, inhibiting capacitation and acrosome reaction, impaired fertilization, influence on the implantation process, and impaired growth and development of the embryo.
 Risk factors for the formation of antisperm antibodies in men include the breakdown of the blood‑testis barrier, trauma and surgery, orchitis, varicocele, infections, prostatitis, testicular cancer, failure of immunosuppression and unprotected receptive anal or oral sex with men.

 Genetics

 Chromosomal anomalies and genetic mutations account for nearly 10–15% of all male infertility cases.

+Mitochondrial DNA

+Mature human sperm contains almost no mitochondrial DNA at all.
+An increased amount of mitochondrial DNA in the sperm cells has shown to have a negative impact on fertility.